China-Japan-Vis/cj2022/index.md

 The 5th Workshop will be held online on Thursday, April 14, 2022.
 It consists of 6 invited talks and panel discussions.
 We invited three young researchers from both China and Japan to attend this workshop and share their research, insight and experience.

-Registration is made available via this [Registration Form](http://chinavis.org/cj2022/register/).
+Free registration is made available via this [Registration Form](http://chinavis.org/cj2022/register/).